aws-samples/aws-trip-aggregation-sample/README.md

 - [x] Automatic creation of Athena tables alongside the rest of infrastructure.
 - [ ] Make the samle region-agnostic, currently there're some hardcoded values to `eu-west-1`.
-- [ ] Include some infrastructure and basic code integrity checks.
+- [ ] Include some infrastructure tests and basic code integrity checks.

 # Trip aggregation sample